- Title?

 5. ACS: Here are a series of graphing activities from American Chemical Society.

-7. Graphing Analysis: Here is another graphing freebie on TpT, this time from Amy Brown Science.
+7. Graphing Analysis: Here is a freebie on TpT from Amy Brown Science.

-10. How to Spot a Misleading Graph: This Ted-Ed video shows students how graphs can be misleading to viewers.
-Brings up great discussion points!
+10. How to Spot a Misleading Graph: This TEd-Ex video shows students how graphs can mislead viewers.
+It brings up great discussion points!

 Rock on,